ashishksingh/postman_collection_for_oci_rest/README.md

 From the OCI_REST_INITIALIZATION collection, invoke the Initializer GET for ‘jsrsasign-all-min.js’ , which imports and initializes a required library jsrsasign for encryption and digital signatures.
 This is a one-time setup task.

+REMEMBER to change the environment (on the top right) from "No Environment" to "OCI_Environment".

 That’s it!!
 Now you can use the other oci_rest_collection to invoke any OCI REST APIs.
 The collection provides a sample GET and POST request, which can be extrapolated to invoke any OCI REST API.

 Just make sure that the OCI REST calls are executed as part of the OCI_REST_COLLECTION, as that collection contains the necessary javascript code to generate OCI’s authentication header